-Develop authentic partnerships and community trust to advance the plan's vision.
+Metro and local governments will develop authentic partnerships and community trust to advance the plan's vision.
 In practice, this means:

 - Prioritizing historically marginalized communities within the delivery of programs and services. - · Expanding voice and decision-making opportunities for communities of color. - Supporting resilient community relationships by creating ongoing opportunities for leadership development.